ridvandemir/detection-lab/README.md

 1-Installation and Setup of Virtual Machines

 - Kali Linux (attacker), Windows 10 (victim) and Ubuntu 22.04 (Splunk) were installed on VirtuelBox as virtual machines.
+- As a network ‘NAT Network' was selected and static IP address was determined on each virtual machine.
+- After installing virtual machines, we saw that they were reachable with the ‘ping’ command.
 - Splunk Enterprise was installed on the Ubuntu machine to view logs.
 - Universal Forwarder and Sysmon were installed on Windows 10 machine to send logs to Splunk.
-- After selecting 'Internal Network' as network, static IP address was selected on each virtual machine.
-- After installing virtual machines, we saw that they were reachable with the ‘ping’ command.

 2-Attack Scenario